 - Look through a “CV of failures” by Princeton University Assistant Professor Johannes Haushofer, and discuss with students how success is the result of many failed attempts before it.

 - Show your students a 10 min. video of NASA rocket failures, set to “Flight of the Bumblebee”, and discuss how success is the result of many failed attempts before it.

 Assess students' prior knowledge about your field and topics so you can accurately align instruction with their strengths and needs.

 - Use a background knowledge probe (see this description) to help students indicate how well they know a particular subject ranging from “I don’t even recognize the content of this question” to “I know this well enough to teach my classmates about it.”
-(By Molly Baker from Brigham Young University’s Center for Teaching and Learning)
+(By Molly Baker from Oakland University)